StarGate01/chrzwatch-firmware/README.md

 ## Connecting to a phone

+A fork of the Android app **Gadgetbridge** (https://gadgetbridge.org/) with support for this firmware is available at *Codeberg*: https://codeberg.org/StarGate01/Gadgetbridge/src/branch/chrzwatch .

 You can use the Android app "**nRF Connect**" (https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en) to test the Bluetooth functions.
 Sometimes, connecting takes multiple tries.

 ## Stock firmware